curzolapierre/github-repo-stats/README.md

 To fully exploit the project, you'll need to create the config file `./credentials.json` and set the `personal_token` value with a `Personal access tokens` (you can create it [here](https://github.com/settings/tokens)).
 Use `./credentials.example.json` as template.

+## How to run it

+From `$GOPATH/src/github.com/curzolapierre/github-repo-stats`:

+- you have to execute binary present in `$GOPATH/bin/github-repo-stats`
+- Or execute the command `go install` then run `./github-repo-stats`

 ## How it works

 First a request will be made to fetch repositories according to user input